IBMStreams/sample.wikirecent/README.md

 ![](imgClassify.jpg)

+### Getting started in ICP4D.
+- Verify that you have 'Streams' add-on enabled.
+- Create a new 'Analytics project', from this Git repository.
+- Procede to the imgAna_1 notebook to walk through composing, building and submitting a Streams application in ICP4D.

 ### Notes
-- Notebooks are functional (Cloud & ICP4D) make them consumable for ICP4D.
+- Notebooks are functional on ICP4D and Cloud.
-- At this moment the goal is to have each notebook be standalone, all components to within the notebook.
-This may not be practical since notebook use a significant portion of the previous notebook.

- Below is a capture of Streams application graph executing imgAna_4, numbers attached to connectors indicate message flow in the last seconds.
+- Below is a capture of Streams application graph executing imgAna_4, numbers attached to connectors indicate message flow in the last seconds.

 ![](wikirecentFlow.gif)